German Police Detain 4 People On Suspicion Of Plotting To Abduct Politicians - UrduPoint

 The investigation has been ongoing since October last year.
 According to law enforcement officials, the "Vereinte Patrioten" planned to attack the energy infrastructure in order to create a "civil war-like situation to topple democracy in Germany."
 The kidnapping of prominent public figures was also part of the plan, according to the police.

+"My work will not be affected.
+I think I am working on behalf of citizens in general, when most citizens want a good policy on coronavirus.
+Opinions may differ on this matter," he said, adding that he was shocked, while also grateful to the investigators and especially to the State Criminal Police Office for their good protection and vigilance.

+The investigation showed that "the protests over the coronavirus have not only become radicalized, but also that now we are talking about more than just the coronavirus - there is an attempt to destabilize the state," according to Lauterbach.

-During the searches, more than 20 firearms, hundreds of rounds of ammunition, almost 20,000 Euros in cash, gold and silver were seized.
-Searches were carried out not only in Rhineland-Palatinate, but also in seven other regions of Germany, about 300 law enforcement officers participated in the operation and searches were carried out at 20 sites.
+During the searches, more than 20 firearms, hundreds of rounds of ammunition, almost 20,000 Euros ($22,000) in cash, gold and silver were seized.
+Searches were carried out not only in Rhineland-Palatinate, but also in seven other regions of Germany.
+About 300 law enforcement officers participated in the operation and searches were carried out at 20 sites.